archieyates/Autosplitters/readme.md

 ## Squirm
 ### Features
-- Split on each of the keys
+- Any% standard splits support
-- Split on each of the stars
+- 100% standard splits support
-- Split on reaching Crackers
+- Autostart for Any% and 100%
 - Split on each level of surprise party

 ### Supported Versions